 Hawaii with Teenagers: How to Plan a Trip Everyone Enjoys

-Let me be honest with you.
+Real talk.
 Traveling to Hawaii with teenagers is not the same as traveling with little kids who think everything is magical.
 Teens have opinions.
 Strong ones.
 About what time they wake up, what they eat, how long they will hike, and whether the activity you planned is "actually worth it."
-But here is the thing - a Hawaii trip with teenagers can be genuinely incredible if you plan it right.
-And by "right," I mean collaboratively.
+But a Hawaii trip with teenagers can be genuinely great if you plan it right.
+And by right, I mean collaboratively.

-After multiple Hawaii trips with my teens, here is my honest guide to making it work for everyone.
+After multiple Hawaii trips with our boys (and most of their friends, at this point), here is the honest mom guide to making it work for everyone.

 Step One: Involve Them in the Planning

-This is the single most important thing you can do.
-Teenagers who feel like the trip was planned at them will resist every activity.
+Single most important thing you can do.
+Teenagers who feel the trip was planned at them will resist every activity.
 Teenagers who had a say in the itinerary will be invested in making it great.

-My daughter once said her top three were snorkeling, a food truck tour, and shopping in Haleiwa.
-My son wanted zip lining, surfing, and "a day where we do nothing."
+One year my eldest said his three were snorkeling, a food truck tour, and shopping in Haleiwa.
+Younger one wanted zip lining, surfing, and "a day where we do nothing."
 Building around those requests made both of them feel heard, and they were way more willing to go along with the things I added.

 The Screen Time Conversation

-You need to have this conversation before you leave, not in the middle of a gorgeous hike while your teen is glued to their phone.
-Here is the deal I make with my kids:
+Have this conversation before you leave, not in the middle of a gorgeous hike while your teen is glued to their phone.
+Here is the deal I make:

-• Social media posting is fine - they are going to want to share Hawaii with their friends
+• Social media posting is fine.
+They are going to want to share.

-This works because it is not about taking their phone away.
+Works because it is not about taking their phone away.
 It is about being present during the experiences we are paying a lot of money to have.
-Most teens will respect this if you frame it as a partnership rather than a rule.
+Most teens will respect this if you frame it as a partnership.

-Invest in a portable charger for each teen so dead battery anxiety does not become a thing.
+Invest in a portable charger for each teen so dead-battery anxiety doesn't become a thing.
 Nothing derails a good day like "Mom, my phone is at 3%."

 Balancing Activity and Rest

-Here is a mistake I made on our first trip: I planned something for every single hour of every single day.
-By day three, everyone was exhausted and grumpy.
-Teenagers need downtime, and honestly, so do parents.
+Mistake I made on our first big teen trip: I planned something every single hour of every single day.
+By day three, everyone was fried and grumpy.
+Teenagers need downtime, and so do parents.

-• Early afternoon: Flexible time - beach, pool, or exploring on their own
+• Early afternoon: Flexible time.
+Beach, pool, exploring on their own.

-Build in at least one full "nothing day" where nobody has to be anywhere.
+Build in at least one full nothing day where nobody has to be anywhere.
 Let them sleep in, lounge by the pool, walk to a nearby shop.
-These decompression days actually make the adventure days better because everyone shows up rested and willing.
+Decompression days actually make the adventure days better because everyone shows up rested and willing.

 Letting Teens Have Independence

-This is the part that is hard for us as parents, but it matters.
-Teenagers need some autonomy, and a resort or well-known beach area in Hawaii is a relatively safe place to practice it.
+This part is hard for us as parents.
+It matters.
+Teenagers need some autonomy, and a resort or well-known beach area in Hawaii is a relatively safe place to practice.

-Starting around age 14, I let my teens go to the pool or beach area without me, walk to nearby shops, and order their own food.
+Starting around 14, I let our teens go to the pool or beach area without me, walk to nearby shops, and order their own food.
 At 16, they could take a walk along a resort path or explore a small town area on their own for an hour.
-Ground rules: stay together (buddy system), share your location on Find My, check in by text every 30 minutes, and be back by the agreed time.
+Ground rules: stay together (buddy system), share your location on Find My, text check-in every 30 minutes, back by the agreed time.

-This independence makes them feel trusted and mature, and it gives you a blessed hour to sit with a book and a coffee in peace.
-Everyone wins.
+Independence makes them feel trusted and mature, and it gives you a blessed hour to sit with a book and a coffee in peace.

 Budgeting and Money Talks

 Hawaii is expensive.
-There is no way around it.
-But involving your teens in the budget conversation teaches them valuable life skills and prevents the constant "can I get this?" battle.
+No way around it.
+Involving your teens in the budget conversation teaches life skills and prevents the constant "can I get this?" battle.

-Save money where you can by renting a vacation home instead of a hotel (you can cook breakfasts and pack lunches), hitting happy hours for dinner, and buying snacks and drinks at Costco or Foodland instead of ABC Stores.
-The money you save on food goes a long way toward funding the big-ticket activities your teens actually want to do.
+Save money where you can.
+Rent a legal vacation rental (only legal in Waikiki, Ko Olina, or Turtle Bay on Oahu - illegal ones get cancelled out from under you, this is not a maybe).
+Hit happy hours for dinner.
+Buy snacks and drinks at Costco Iwilei (the good one) or Don Q instead of ABC Stores.
+The money you save on food goes a long way toward funding the big-ticket activities your teens actually want.

 Building an Itinerary They Will Actually Like